senseiphoneX/iota-starter-carsharing/README.md

 3. Create an APN development provisioning profile.

-4. Go to the Bluemix Push Notifications Dashboard and bind the APNs that you created to your server app.
+4. Go to the IBM Cloud Push Notifications Dashboard and bind the APNs that you created to your server app.

 5. Connect your iOS mobile device to your Apple Mac.

 6. Change the bundle ID of the Xcode project to your app ID.

 7. Edit the **API.swift file**, and set the `defaultPushAppGUID` and `defaultPushClientSecret` properties to the App Guid and Client Secret in Mobile Options for your Push Notifications service.

 ```
     static let defaultPushAppGUID = ""             // (Optional) Your Push Notifications Service
     static let defaultPushClientSecret = ""        // (Optional) Your Push Notifications Service

     static var bmRegion = BMSClient.Region.usSouth
 ```

 8. In Xcode, select your iOS device as the build target and press **Build and run**.